In this article I’m gonna share with you how to organize a road trip through the American West – Nevada, Arizona, Utah – in the best possible way.

 I really got incredible answers while meditating in front of the Stupa.
 This town means so much to me and I wish everybody could experience it.
 I hope to go back soon.

-As always, I hope this was useful and that you could use some info for your next trip in the American West!
-This road trip (and lessons learnt along the road) for sure has changed me forever.
+As always, I hope this was useful and that you could use some info for your next road trip through the American West!
+This road trip (and lessons learned along the road) for sure has changed me forever.
 I’ll leave you with one of my favorite quotes from the king of Beat Generation, Jack Kerouac:

 “Nothing behind me, everything ahead of me, as is ever so on the road.”